Designing a Business Development CRM Template in Notion for Managing Customer Relationships, Leads, and Opportunities

 Step 2: Create a Database in Notion

 Begin by adding a new database in Notion to serve as your CRM.
 Click on + New in the sidebar or use the Add a Page option, and then choose a database template.
-Name your database something like “Business development CRM” to keep it easily identifiable.
+Name your database something like “Business Development CRM” to keep it easily identifiable.
+You can now start using Notion’s modern page and database features that support inline table views, list views, and more.

 Step 3: Define Database Properties

 Defining specific properties helps you manage customer data effectively.
-Each property corresponds to critical information identified in your workflow analysis.
+Each property corresponds to critical information obtained during your initial workflow analysis.
 Click on Add a property and select the appropriate type (text, select, number, date, etc.) for each.
+Updated best practices encourage you to make use of Notion’s improved relation and rollup capabilities for interconnected data.

 Common Properties